ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker-v2.0.md

 snowplow_name_here('trackSocial', 'facebook', 'like');
 ```

-`trackSocial` can also be passed an array of custom contexts as an additional final parameter.
+`trackSocialInteraction` can also be passed an array of custom contexts as an additional final parameter.
 See [Contexts](#custom-contexts) for more information.
 [Back to top](#top)
 [Back to JavaScript technical documentation contents][contents]